 Boot space: Early cars have smaller boots than later models.
 The high-spec Tekna version of later models has audio equipment mounted in the boot, which robs some of the luggage space.

-Interior: The very earliest, Japanese-built cars have a cream interior which doesn’t look that great and shows up dirt very easily; Sunderland-built cars have a darker interior and are more desirable.
+Interior: The very earliest, Japanese-built cars have a cream interior that doesn’t look that great and shows up dirt very easily; Sunderland-built cars have a darker interior and are more desirable.

 Infotainment: Much of the infotainment is powered by an SD card.
-They’re expensive to replace, so it’s vital to ensure any car you’re buying is equipped with one.
+They’re expensive to replace, so ensure any car you’re buying is equipped with one.

-Like most electric cars, the Nissan Leaf should be affordable to run.
+Like most electric cars, the Leaf should be affordable to run.
 That’s because when it comes to service and maintenance, there are far fewer things to go wrong.
-As such, its 18,000-mile service intervals are more widely-spaced than most petrol or diesel alternatives although, regardless of your mileage, it’ll need an annual service.
+As such, its 18,000-mile service intervals are more widely spaced than most petrol or diesel alternatives, although regardless of your mileage, it’ll need an annual service.

-It’s likely you’ll need to take it to a Nissan dealer for a service, as few independent garages are geared-up to service electric cars.
-Main dealer services alternate between minor and major, costing £150 or £200, although 12 months free breakdown cover (worth £95) softens the blow.
+It’s likely you’ll need to take it to a Nissan dealer, as few independent garages are geared-up to service electric cars.
+Main-dealer services alternate between minor and major, costing £150 or £200, although the inclusion of 12 months' free breakdown cover (worth £95) softens the blow.

 Given the Leaf was built using technology that was relatively unproven, just three recalls is pretty impressive.
-The first concerned a steering column clip fitted to 2013 and 2014 cars, and the second affected cars built between September 2013 and January 2014 which could develop a fault with the car’s start button.
+The first concerned a steering column clip fitted to 2013 and 2014 cars and the second affected cars built between September 2013 and January 2014, which could develop a fault with their start button.
 The last was to check the automatic headlight aim on cars built in February and March 2017.

-In our 2018 Driver Power ownership satisfaction survey, the Mk1 Nissan Leaf was rated top in the electric car class.
-A remarkable 96% of respondents said they’d not had a fault with the car.
-It finished top in the engine and gearbox category and, rather unsurprisingly, chalked up an extremely strong score for running costs too.
+In our sister title Auto Express' 2018 Driver Power ownership satisfaction survey, the Mk1 Nissan Leaf was rated top in the electric-car class.
+A remarkable 96% of respondents said they’d not had a fault with theirs.
+It finished top in the engine and gearbox category and, rather unsurprisingly, chalked up an extremely strong score for running costs, too.